I changed jobs three times in my 20s.

 So many of you may not be able to easily do what I am telling you now.

-For example, there are many ways to prepare, and it is best (if you can afford it) to proceed to the point where you receive a job offer from your new employer if possible (if there is no risk).
+There are many ways to prepare, and it is best (if you can afford it) to proceed to the point where you receive a job offer from your new employer, if possible (and if there is no risk).

 - Just register with a job search site.

 - Add a favorite job search site of your choice.